 10) Guitarists Have To Learn Non-Rock Music to Learn Standard Notation

-The final reason why guitarists don’t know to learn standard notation is that much of the material they want to learn is not the “classics,” to put it one way.
-The average teenaged guitarist doesn’t care to learn “Autumn Leaves” or “Moonlight Sonata” or other standards.
+The final reason why guitarists don’t know how to learn standard notation is that much of the material they want to learn is not the “classics,” to put it one way.
+The average teenage guitarist doesn’t care to learn “Autumn Leaves” or “Moonlight Sonata” or other standards.

-They want to learn how to play their favorite rock songs, their favorite pop songs, they want to learn how to play the licks in some of their favorite hip-hop beats.
-Much of these songs don’t have sheet music for them or if they do, they have to be bought officially from a store, either online or in-person.
+They want to learn how to play their favourite rock songs, and their favourite pop songs, they want to learn how to play the licks in some of their favourite hip-hop beats.

 And this issue extends far beyond just rock music as well.
 Many songs haven’t been transcribed as sheet music at all, however, you could easily find the tab for it on ultimate-guitar or any other website that hosts guitar tablature like guitartabs.cc.

 Can You Play Guitar Without Reading Music?